aaronbarrichello/Home-Network-Scanner/README.md

 # 🛰 NetScanner — Home Network Device Scanner

-A lightweight network scanner that maps every device on your local network, identifies them by manufacturer using MAC OUI lookup, flags unknown devices, and presents everything in a real-time web dashboard.

 > Built with Python + Scapy + Flask.
 No cloud.
 No dependencies on external APIs.
 Runs entirely on your machine.

 ![Python](https://img.shields.io/badge/Python-3.8+-blue?style=flat-square&logo=python)